pagkly/Zed/Investopedia4/Qualified Adoption Expenses (QAE).md

 For 2020, the maximum credit was $14,300 per child.5 In addition, the adoption tax credit is no longer refundable.
 1 This means that in order to recognize the full benefit of the credit, your total tax must be at least equal to your credit.
 For example, if your total tax for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.
 However, if the entire credit is not used, any remaining amount can be carried forward for up to five years.1

-For tax year 2020, as long as your modified adjusted gross income was $214,520 or less, you qualified for the full credit.
+For tax year 2020, as long as your modified adjusted [[Gross Income|gross income]] was $214,520 or less, you qualified for the full credit.
 The credit phases out as your income increases and goes away completely when it exceeds $254,520.5